vaido-world/Gobo-Linux-Information/README.md

 This can be tested by starting AwesomeWM after XFCE installation and try to up the volume.

+### CD-ROM is not working
+Unknown how to resolve for now.

 ### XFCE Version Installed.

 ```